 The Animal Welfare Institute worked diligently for passage of the original law in 1958 and for an amendment that provided for enforcement in 1979.
-The HMSA requires humane handling before slaughter, as well as the rendering of animals insensible to pain prior to being shackled, hoisted or cut (a process referred to as “stunning”).
+The HMSA requires humane handling before slaughter, as well as the rendering of animals insensible to pain (a process referred to as “stunning”) prior to being shackled, hoisted, or cut.

 The HMSA applies to the more than 147 million livestock killed each year at approximately 800 federally inspected slaughter plants, and to a much smaller number of animals killed at state-inspected plants.

-Shamefully, the HMSA does not protect the more than 9 billion chickens, 260 million turkeys, 27 million ducks, and 6 million rabbits slaughtered each year in the U.S., nor does it apply to animals killed on the farm.
+Shamefully, the HMSA does not protect the approximately 9 billion chickens, 260 million turkeys, 27 million ducks, and 6 million rabbits slaughtered each year in the United States, nor does it apply to animals killed on the farm.

 Find more about common humane slaughter violations and which plants are the worst offenders.